bohdaq/rust-web-server/src/json/FAQ.md

 However, it adds `\r\n` new lines and whitespace at a new property, object and array.
 You can always take the output and reformat json manually using your IDE or online services.

+## Problem #3
+Why do I need to implement `New` trait?

+### Solution
+`New` trait is required if you are planning to use your struct in array.
+In most of the cases you are.
+Internally JSON module needs a way to instantiate a struct while working with json array, this functionality is achieved through `New` trait.